 In March of 2021, I met a woman from Boulder who had attended the Trump Rally.
 She said that it was a festive affair, and no way did Trump supporters instigate a coup.
 After listening to Trump’s speech near the Washington Monument, she and her friends went in search of a bathroom which they found in the mall close to the Capitol.
 As they got closer to the Capitol, they were surprised by the lack of policemen, especially since there were around 500,000 people on the Mall.
 Like the vast majority of Trump supporters, she and her friends did not go to the Capitol.

 Meeting the Eastmans

-Later in the spring of 2021, I met John Eastman’s wife, Elizabeth.
+Later in the spring of 2021, I met John Eastman’s wife.
 She was giving a talk on Alexis de Tocqueville’s book, “Democracy in America.”
 I immediately liked Elizabeth for her warmth, eloquence, and enthusiasm for de Tocqueville and his unique insight into the character of Americans.
 She told me that her husband, John Eastman, had been relieved of his teaching at the Benson Center for supporting President Trump.

 Danger to Freedom

 January 6 has generated a vast amount of pain, suffering, and death.
 A Capitol policeman shot protestor Ashli Babbitt.
 Several protestors died, and the details of their passing are still obscure.
 At least four police officers have since committed suicide.
 What is that about?
 Millions of Americans, Democrats, Republicans, and Independents, fear that January 6 marks the beginning of the end of our Country.
 In the aftermath of January 6, media and lawmakers have pushed propaganda, censorship, and the build-up of the military against Americans.
 Federal authorities have persecuted hundreds of people without due process.
 People spent months in jail under horrendous conditions without bail.